The Term Media Globalization Can Be Defined As

 Economic Impact

 Media globalization has created a global media market, where media products are bought and sold across borders.
 This market generates significant revenue for media companies and contributes to economic growth.
-However, it can also lead to job losses in local media industries as they struggle to compete with global media giants.
+Still, it can also lead to job losses in local media industries as they struggle to compete with global media giants.

 Political Impact